 I highly recommend getting a 5th Wheel trailer that’s less than 36 feet long.

 Not only are longer trailers hard to manage, but some places have regulations that restrict trailers longer than 36 feet.
-A trailer that’s smaller than 36 feet will also be easier to drive around with a 3/5 truck.
+A trailer that’s smaller than 36 feet will also be easier to drive around with an average pickup truck.

 For the height, a trailer that is lower than 13.6 feet is the general recommendation.